DavidMertz/DavidMertz.github.io/publish/ED-CoC-complaint.md

 FROM:
 David Mertz, Ph.D., Emeritus Fellow of the PSF

-The Executive Director of the PSF (hereafter "Foundation"), Deb Nicholson, has behaved in a manner that is unprofessional, motivated by personal animosity, in violation of Foundation bylaws, and that violated her fiduciary obligations as an employee and officer of the Foundation.
+The PSF (hereafter "Foundation") Executive Director, Deb Nicholson, has behaved in a manner that is unprofessional, motivated by personal animosity, in violation of Foundation bylaws, and that violated her fiduciary obligations as an employee and officer of the Foundation.